How Can Yoga Therapy Help with Inflammatory Bowel Disease (Crohn’s Disease and Ulcerative Colitis)?

 Yoga Therapy Associates currently accepts clients referred by their physician for complementary care.
 Our scope of work includes supporting healing, reducing suffering from chronic conditions, and slowing degenerative disease progression.

-Yoga Therapy Associates offers yoga therapy at four locations in Connecticut and via telehealth.
+Yoga Therapy Associates offers yoga therapy at three locations in Connecticut and via telehealth.

 References